docsdevbr/grafana-doc-pt-br/docs/sources/alerting/set-up/configure-rbac/access-folders/index.md

 By default, users with the basic roles Admin, Editor, and Viewer roles have query access to data sources for Grafana Alerting.

-If you used fixed roles or custom roles, you need to update data source permissions.
+If you used fixed roles or custom roles, you need to update data source permissions to create rules or update rule queries.

 Alternatively, an administrator can assign the role **Datasource Reader**, which grants the user access to all data sources.